eriicafes/react-router-action/README.md

 ## Field Errors

 Field errors are returned with a `400` status code when input validation fails.
-You can also return explicit field errors in the route handler.
+You can also return explicit field errors in the action handler.

 ```tsx
 const echo = createAction({